 • CIEH believes that the fees for the private rented sector database and ombudsman schemes should provide funding for local authority enforcement of the provisions related to these schemes.

-• CIEH is promoting two amendments that would remove unnecessary barriers to the use of licensing schemes to improve housing standards (see our licensing campaign page).
+• CIEH has promoted two amendments that would remove unnecessary barriers to the use of licensing schemes to improve housing standards (see our licensing campaign page).

-• CIEH is recommending that local authorities should be able to conduct Housing Health and Safety Rating System inspections without giving 24 hours' notice to landlords.
+• CIEH recommended that local authorities should be able to conduct Housing Health and Safety Rating System inspections without giving 24 hours' notice to landlords.

-• CIEH is recommending that local authorities should be able to use Universal Credit information for housing enforcement.
+• CIEH has recommended that local authorities should be able to use Universal Credit information for housing enforcement.

-• CIEH is recommending that the Secretary of State should be required rather than permitted to provide guidance for local authorities on the administration of financial penalties.
+• CIEH has recommended that the Secretary of State should be required rather than permitted to provide guidance for local authorities on the administration of financial penalties.

 • CIEH has long called for national registration of landlords and welcomes the proposed private rented sector database as a tool to support the use of tailored enforcement approaches by local authorities.